kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 The hardcoded metadata you need to find is the following:

-- Your application **package name**: Will check that the running binary's package name matches the hardcoded package name;
+- Your application **package name**: Will be used to check that the running binary's package name matches the hardcoded package name;
-- Your application **signature**: Will check that the running binary's signature is the same as the hardcoded signature.
+- Your application **signature**: Will be used to check that the running binary's signature is the same as the hardcoded signature.

 Additionally, you should consider enabling the other two kinds of checks: